SAP/business-document-processing/API.md

 - Argument ground_truth: Path to the ground truth JSON file or an object representing the ground truth
 - Argument document_id: The reference ID of the document
 - Argument mime_type: The file type of the document
+- Argument lang_hint : The language hint provided for text extraction

 **Returns**: Object containing information about the uploaded document